DeedClaim

 1. Must contain the essential elements and formalities required for other types of Montana deeds, including identification of the parties and a valid legal description;

-2. Must state that the transfer to the beneficiary will happen at the owner’s death (or, if there multiple owners, on the death of the last owner to die); and
+2. Must state that the transfer to the beneficiary will happen at the owner’s death (or, if there are multiple owners, on the death of the last owner to die); and

 3. Must be recorded before the owner’s death in the public records in the Office of the County Clerk and Recorder of the county where the property is located.30